-Nationally Recognized Health Expert
+Nationally Recognized Health Expert and Medical Economist

-In addition, Dr. Bauer has 17 years of professional academic experience.
-He was a full-time teacher and administrator at the University of Colorado Health Sciences Center in Denver, where he held appointments as an associate professor and as Assistant Chancellor for Planning and Program Development.
-He served concurrently for four years as Health Policy Adviser to Colorado Governor Richard D. Lamm.
-Dr. Bauer then worked as a visiting professor in the Administrative Medicine Program at the Medical School of the University of Wisconsin-Madison, where he taught physician leaders how to evaluate research reports and other published studies.
-Dr. Bauer was also a Senior Fellow at the Center for the New West in Denver.
+In addition, Dr. Bauer was a full-time teacher and administrator at the University of Colorado Health Sciences Center in Denver from 1973 to 1984, where he held appointments as associate professor and Assistant Chancellor for Planning and Program Development.
+He also served for four years as Health Policy Adviser to Colorado Governor Richard D. Lamm.
+From 1992 to 1999, Dr. Bauer was a visiting professor in Administrative Medicine at the Medical School of the University of Wisconsin-Madison.

 He received his Ph.D. in economics from the University of Colorado-Boulder.
 He graduated from Colorado College in Colorado Springs with a B.A. in economics and completed a certificate in political studies at the University of Paris (France).
 During his academic career, he was a Boettcher Scholar, a Ford Foundation Independent Scholar, a Fulbright Scholar (Switzerland), and a Kellogg Foundation National Fellow.
 He is an honorary Fellow in the American Academy of Nurse Practitioners.
 Dr. Bauer lives in Madison, Wisconsin, where he spends his spare time painting (conceptual art in acrylics) and playing the viola da gamba (precursor to the cello).
 He is an active member of the Board of Directors of the Madison Symphony Orchestra.